-Swipes donations.
-Head over to our Current Chapters page and select your campus to find out when you can donate next!
+Donate Swipes .
+Head over to our Current Chapters page to find out when your campus is holding their next Swipes Drive.

-- PayPal: You can donate directly to Swipes via PayPal using our tool on the right, or contact us.
+- PayPal: You can make a one time donation directly to Swipes via PayPal using our tool on the right, or contact us.

 - American Express: You can donate your American Express points to Swipes via their Members Give program.

 - eBay: You can buy and sell items on eBay Giving Works and have a portion of the sale go to Swipes!

 Sponsor us!
 We’re always looking to build mutually beneficial partnerships with local businesses and organizations.
 If you’re interested in learning more, we’d love to hear from you!
 Contact us to learn more.

 Questions and inquiries?
 Contact us for more info.